VORTA: Efficient Video Diffusion via Routing Sparse Attention: Introduction

-Another promising direction is to leverage the inherent locality in attention operations: attention scores tend to concentrate on a small subset of keys within a local window around each query, as shown in \cref{fig-attn_recall} (left).
-The spatially nearest $4\%$ of keys (4,000 out of 108,000) contribute over $80\%$ of the total attention scores in HunyuanVideo \citep{Hunyuan}.
-In contrast, the remaining distant $96\%$ of keys contribute less than $20\%$ of the scores, yet dominate the computational cost of the attention operation.
-To address this inefficiency, many studies replace full attention with sliding window attention, which restricts interactions to nearby tokens and discards distant ones \citep{LongFormer,FastComposer,BigBird,STA}.
-Restricting computations to a small local subset of tokens enables a substantial speedup.
-But the locality assumption fails in many attention heads, as depicted in \cref{fig-attn_recall} (left).
-Moreover, during the early sampling steps, the spatially nearest keys account for less than $40\%$ of the total attention score in most attention heads, as shown in \cref{fig-attn_recall} (right).
-These attention heads distribute interactions across the entire sequence, capturing global context and long-range dependencies that are critical for high-quality video generation \citep{CogVideoX}.
+Another promising direction investigates mitigating the quadratic computational complexity of the self-attention operation by leveraging its inherent sparse structure.
+The attention score distribution in VDiTs exhibits a dichotomy: local attentions and long-range attention.
+Local attentions \citep{BigBird,LongFormer} tend to concentrate attention scores on a small subset of local keys around each query.
+Specifically, we observed that the spatially closest $4\%$ of the keys (4,000 out of 108,000) contribute more than $80\%$ of the total attention score as shown in \cref{fig-attn_recall} (left).
+The remaining distant $96\%$ keys, which dominate the computational cost, contribute less than $20\%$.
+Approaches \citep{LongFormer,FastComposer,BigBird,STA} to mitigate this inefficiency in attention with local behavior restrict interactions to nearby tokens and discard distant ones.
+The second regime, long-range attention, distributes interactions across the entire sequence to capture global context and long-range dependencies.
+In these attention heads, the closest keys account for less than $40\%$ of the total attention score as shown in \cref{fig-attn_recall} (right).
+Directly imposing local attention constraint on these inherently nonlocal heads for acceleration compromises the critical global context modeling necessary for effective video generation \citep{CogVideoX}.
+Many works \citep{STA,AdaSpa} resort to dense operation in nonlocal heads, which severely limits the overall acceleration gain.
+Alternative unstructured or semi-structured attention pruning methods \citep{SpargeAttn,SVG,ARnR} also struggle with quadratic-time sparsity detection or profiling, introducing substantial overhead during the forward pass.
+Therefore, effectively and efficiently accelerating the long-range attention components in VDiTs remains a critical, unresolved challenge.